 Thinking about visiting wine country during harvest?
-Crush, as it’s often called in wine country, is already underway in a few Sonoma County and Napa Valley vineyards.
-Since most grape picking takes place during hours of darkness and activities that immediately follow occur on crush pads and around fermentation tanks away from visitors, visiting wine country during harvest isn’t all that different from visiting during other times of the year.
+Crush, as it’s often called in wine country, is already underway in a few Sonoma County and Napa Valley vineyards – and in a thousand vineyards in countries throughout the World Of Wine.
+Since most grape picking takes place during hours of darkness and activities that immediately follow occur on crush pads and around fermentation tanks away from visitors, visiting wine country during harvest isn’t all that different from visiting other times of the year.
 But that doesn’t mean everything is guaranteed to be the same.
 Here are a few things to consider when visiting during harvest.

 Tours and Special Tastings.
-Wineries may suspend tours or cut back on the number they offer during crush so they don’t interfere with wine making operations.
+Wineries may suspend tours or cut back on the number of tours and private tastings they offer during crush so they don’t interfere with wine making operations.
 Make reservations early to make sure you get the tours you want.

 Traffic.
 Even though picked grapes are usually moved from vineyard to crush pad very early in the morning, during harvest it’s common to see a high volume of tanker vehicles moving extracted juice from crush pads to other wineries or production facilities throughout the area at all hours of the day.
 Expect traffic delays and drive carefully around the big rigs.

 Restaurants and Hotels.
 Just because summer is over doesn’t mean visitor traffic to major wine producing areas drops off suddenly.
 Many visitors prefer to visit after the summer tourist season, which creates another mini-season of its own.
 Make hotel and restaurant reservations early.